Primordial magnetic fields and modified recombination histories: Linear MHD in the early Universe

 In Fig.~\ref{fig:Delta_B_evo}, we show $\Delta_B^2(k)$'s evolution as a function of redshift.
 As an example, we plot results for $B_0 = 315 \text{ pG}$, $\epsilon = -0.1$, but the qualitative features are similar for other amplitudes and spectral indices.
-It can be seen that there is a particular scale at which the spectrum begins to deviates from the primordial spectrum, which increases with redshift.
+It can be seen that there is a particular scale at which the spectrum begins to deviate from the primordial spectrum, which increases with redshift.
 If we restrict our attention to the FSR, then we can simply estimate the scale at which we expect this to occur.
 From the induction equation, we have $a\dot{\bd{b}} = \nabla \times (\bd{v} \times \mathbf{B_0})$.
 We therefore expect scales that satisfy $aHb \gg kvB_0$ to be conserved.
 From the terminal velocity approximation, we have that the FSR velocity is approximately given by $v \sim kbv_A^2/(a\alpha B_0)$, so that scales which satisfy $ k^2 \ll a^2\alpha H/v_A^2 $ are expected to have a conserved comoving PMF.

 We denote the smallest scale at which we expect the field to be conserved by \eq{ \kcons^2 = a^2\alpha H/v_A^2. } The colored stars in Fig.~\ref{fig:Delta_B_evo} show $\kcons$ as a function of redshift.
-In both Figs.~\ref{fig:Tfs_master} and \ref{fig:Delta_B_evo}, it can be seen that the actual conservation scale is slightly larger than $\kcons$, though always within an order of magnitude.
+In both Figs.~\ref{fig:Tfs_master} and \ref{fig:Delta_B_evo}, it can be seen that the actual conservation scale (the wavenumber at which $\Delta_B^2(k)$ begins to deviate form its primordial value) is slightly smaller than $\kcons$, though always within an order of magnitude.
 This is likely because the correct conservation criterion is $k \ll a^2\alpha H/v_A^2 = \kcons$.
 Nevertheless, $\kcons$ provides a useful order of magnitude estimate for the conservation scale and the onset of baryon clumping.
-A similar analysis performed in the full nonlinear case for post recombination evolution found that the $aH \gg kv$, with $v$ approximated by the terminal velocity found by balancing the Lorentz force with the drag term, is a good criterion for conservation of the comoving PMF~\cite{Ralegankar_2024,ralegankar2024matterpowerspectruminduced}.
+A similar analysis performed in the full nonlinear case for post-recombination evolution found that the $aH \gg kv$, with $v$ approximated by the terminal velocity found by balancing the Lorentz force with the drag term, is a good criterion for conservation of the comoving PMF~\cite{Ralegankar_2024,ralegankar2024matterpowerspectruminduced}.

 The conservation scale also provides a good estimate of the largest scale that can clump as a function of redshift.
 So long as the magnetic field is conserved, no compressible power can be sourced.
 However, once the field begins to evolve, power can be transferred from the PMF to compressional modes.
 This can be seen from the right column in Fig.~\ref{fig:Tfs_master}, in which $\kcons$ decently approximates the onset of compressional power at a particular scale.